Center channel: History

-The need for a center speaker to locate screen-centered sounds has been recognised since the Bell labs experiments in stereo sound from the 1930s, and multi-channel cinema sound systems, starting with the first commercial stereophonic film (Fantasia-1941) have always included one.
-Post-war stereo sound in theaters initially came from separate magnetic film reproducers synchronised to the picture, but in the 1950s systems using magnetic stripes on the film itself came into use.
-Cinemascope used four such tracks (left, center, right and surround), and the subsequent Todd-AO 70mm system used six (left, left-center, center, right-center and right, plus a single surround channel).
-Unfortunately these magnetic systems were not only very expensive, but were also unreliable and so were little used, the industry preferring to stay with the tried, tested (and cheap) mono optical track.
+The need for a center speaker to locate screen-centered sounds has been recognized since the Bell Labs experiments in stereo sound from the 1930s, and multi-channel cinema sound systems, starting with the first commercial stereophonic film (Fantasia-1941) have always included one.
+Post-war stereo sound in theaters initially came from separate magnetic film reproducers synchronized to the picture, but in the 1950s systems using magnetic stripes on the film itself came into use.
+Cinemascope used four such tracks (left, center, right and surround), and the subsequent Todd-AO 70 mm system used six (left, left-center, center, right-center and right, plus a single surround channel).
+Unfortunately, these magnetic systems were not only very expensive but were also unreliable and so were little used, the industry preferring to stay with the tried, tested, and economical mono optical track.

 Dolby Stereo was introduced by Dolby Laboratories in 1975.
-It divided the existing soundtrack area of a 35mm film print into two, allowing a two-channel recording.
-Each of these two channels used Dolby A type noise reduction (later replaced by Dolby SR type).
+It divided the existing soundtrack area of a 35 mm film print into two, allowing a two-channel recording.
+Each of these two channels used Dolby A-type noise reduction (later replaced by Dolby SR type).
 In addition a matrix, similar in principle to those used for the existing matrix-type quadraphonic systems, allowed the audio for left, center and right speakers, plus a single surround channel to be carried by the two tracks.
-Thus Dolby Stereo provided a similar stereo performance to that previously only available in the cinema by the magnetic tracks on 4-track Cinemascope or 6-track Todd-AO (70mm) formats, but at far lower cost.
+Thus Dolby Stereo provided a similar stereo performance to that previously only available in the cinema by the magnetic tracks on 4-track Cinemascope or 6-track Todd-AO 70 mm formats, but at far lower cost.

-Dolby Pro Logic is the name used for the Dolby Stereo matrix when used in home theater systems.
+In early surround formats, vocals would often be spread over the three front channels.
+The 1977 release of Star Wars featured a six-track stereo mix developed by Dolby called "baby boom" that consolidated vocals to the center channel, while the left and right channels were used to increase the bass response.
 In recent years digital multi-channel sound systems, such as Dolby Digital and DTS, have become available which provide 6 or 8 discrete audio channels providing for not only the usual three screen speakers but also 2 or 4 groups of surround speakers and a sub-woofer.

 Center focus or dialog enhancement

-Many of the home theater units have a "center focus" or "dialog enhancement" option that provides options for the dialogue reproduction, as well as the overall content mapped to the center and front channels.
-Common setting include modes that map dialogue strictly to the center channel (to the best ability of the decoder), modes that emphasize vocals for clear dialogue—and modes that mix the center and front channels, mapping some vocals to the front channels, and some non-vocal audio content to the center channel.
+Many AV receivers have a center focus or dialog enhancement option that provides options for dialogue reproduction, as well as the overall content mapped to the center and front channels.
+Common settings include modes that map dialogue strictly to the center channel (to the best ability of the decoder), modes that emphasize vocals for clear dialogue, and modes that mix the center and front channels, mapping some vocals to the front channels, and some non-vocal audio content to the center channel.
 It may also simply raise the volume level of the center channel.
-DTS:X processing may include "Dialog Control", the ability to isolate and control dialog levels independent of other ambient noises.
+DTS:X processing may include dialog control, the ability to isolate and control dialog levels independent of other ambient noises.